Updated: Jun 7

 prone to heart diseases

-DEPRESSIVE MOOD The typical depressive episode is characterized by following features (which should last for at least 2 weeks). *Melancholic Depression
+DEPRESSIVE MOOD It is characterized by the features that must last for at least 2 weeks.

 Sadness of mood is associated with pessimism.

 This results in 3 common types of depressive ideas:

 a) Hopelessness (no hope in future due to pessimism). b) Helplessness ( no help is possible). c) Worthlessness ( feeling of inadequacy and inferiority).

 Ideas of worthlessness can lead to guilt feelings, suicidal thoughts, delusions of nihilism ( e.g. world is coming to an end, etc). * Psychomotor Activity

 In younger patients ( < 40 years old), retardation is more common which is characterized by slowed thinking and activity, decreased energy and monotonous voice and sometimes patient becomes stupor (nearly unconscious or unable to think properly).
 In older patients, agitation is more common with marked anxiety, restlessness, hand wriggling, unease, picking of body parts, etc. * Atypical depression There is increased appetite (comfort eating) and WEIGHT GAIN with mood swings and